Competitive Comparison

 What is the difference between Bugcrowd and Synack?

-Bugcrowd is the market-leading crowdsourced security platform - a ~500,000-researcher bug-bounty and PTaaS marketplace, a Red Team as a Service launched in 2025, and the DARPA-winning Mayhem AI for API and code fuzzing.
-Synack is an AI-native PTaaS platform pairing Sara - a GA multi-surface autonomous offensive AI agent - with a vetted Synack Red Team (under 10% of applicants accepted), FedRAMP Moderate with IL2 reciprocity, and automatic scanner-noise elimination.
+Synack is an AI-native PTaaS platform pairing Sara — a GA multi-surface autonomous offensive AI agent — with the vetted Synack Red Team (under 10% of applicants accepted), FedRAMP Moderate with IL2 reciprocity, and automatic scanner-noise elimination.
+Bugcrowd is a crowdsourced security platform: a large bug-bounty and PTaaS marketplace, a Red Team as a Service launched in 2025, and the Mayhem fuzzer for API and code testing.
 The core differences are researcher vetting and accountability, the AI model, federal authorization depth, and how finding quality is incentivized.

-Scale drives breadth and fast time-to-first-finding - a genuine Bugcrowd strength.
-But researcher count is not researcher quality.
-Synack accepts under 10% of applicants and applies government-grade background checks and individual NDAs, so a known, accountable team touches your environment.
-For sensitive systems and compliance-grade assurance, vetting and accountability often matter more than raw crowd size.
+Crowd size is not coverage, and researcher count is not researcher quality.
+At Synack, scale comes from automation: Sara AI tests continuously at machine speed across the full portfolio, so throughput doesn't depend on how many humans show up to a program.
+Depth and accountability come from vetting: under 10% of applicants are accepted to the SRT, with government-grade background checks and individual NDAs, so a known, accountable team touches your environment.
+For sensitive systems and compliance-grade assurance, that combination typically matters more than raw crowd size.

 Bugcrowd now has FedRAMP Moderate — is the federal differentiation gone?

-Bugcrowd did achieve FedRAMP Moderate (March 2026) and added a Carahsoft partnership - real progress.
+Bugcrowd achieved FedRAMP Moderate in March 2026 and added a Carahsoft partnership.
 The distinction that remains is IL2 reciprocity: Synack's authorization supports testing of FOUO and CUI systems that FedRAMP Moderate alone does not cover.
-For DoD and high-sensitivity environments, confirm whether your program requires IL2 reciprocity - which Bugcrowd does not currently service.
+For DoD and high-sensitivity environments, confirm whether your program requires IL2 reciprocity — which Bugcrowd does not currently service.

 Bugcrowd acquired Mayhem — doesn't that match Sara?

-Mayhem is genuinely best-in-class at what it does: autonomous API security testing and code fuzzing (a DARPA Cyber Grand Challenge winner).
+Mayhem is a strong dedicated fuzzer for API security testing and code analysis.
 But it is a fuzzer, not a multi-surface autonomous offensive pipeline, and its integration into the Bugcrowd platform is still early-stage.
-Sara executes a GA 5-step autonomous offensive workflow across web and external hosts, trained on 13+ years of proprietary enterprise engagement data.
+Sara executes a GA 5-step autonomous offensive workflow across web and external hosts, trained on 13+ years of proprietary enterprise engagement data and backed by 28 patents.
 Different tools for different jobs.

 We already run a Bugcrowd bug-bounty program — why add Synack?

-They can be complementary, but they produce different outcomes.
-Open-crowd, pay-per-finding programs reward volume, which often means more submissions to triage and validate internally.
-Synack delivers human-attested findings with working proof-of-concept exploits and full chain-of-exploit reproduction, plus Sara Triage that ingests Tenable/Qualys output and removes 99.98% of scanner noise automatically - reducing the internal validation burden and surfacing exploitable risk faster (a published 47% MTTR improvement on high/critical vulns).
+They produce different outcomes.
+Open-crowd, pay-per-finding programs reward volume, which often means more submissions for your team to triage and validate internally.
+Synack delivers human-attested findings with working proof-of-concept exploits and full chain-of-exploit reproduction, plus Sara Triage that ingests Tenable/Qualys output and removes 99.98% of scanner noise automatically — reducing the internal validation burden and surfacing exploitable risk faster, with a published 47% MTTR improvement on high/critical vulnerabilities.

 Is Bugcrowd cheaper than Synack?

-Bugcrowd's entry-level bug-bounty and pay-per-finding model can have a lower sticker price - that's fair.
-The total-cost picture should include the internal effort to validate and triage open-crowd submissions.
-Synack's annual subscription is priced for continuous coverage, depth, and human-attested findings that arrive already validated, which often lowers the all-in cost of getting to confirmed, exploitable risk.
+Bugcrowd's entry-level bug-bounty and pay-per-finding model can have a lower sticker price.
+The total-cost picture should include variable reward payouts and the internal effort to validate and triage open-crowd submissions.
+Synack's subscription is priced for continuous coverage with defined scope — no per-finding variability — and findings arrive already validated, which often lowers the all-in cost of getting to confirmed, exploitable risk.

 How does Bugcrowd's Red Team as a Service compare to Synack's continuous red team?